Ibibio people: Body painting

-Nursing mothers also undergo a fattening ritual which usually occurs for only their first child.
-Both the husband and the mother-in-law are expected to pay for the ritual.
-The Ibibio consider it natural for a mother to rest following the birth of a child, and therefore the mother performs no strenuous tasks.

 Hairstyles

 Hair styles are another way for the Ibibio to symbolically mark certain occasions.
 Styles of hair in Ibibioland include both elaborate braiding with and without the use of thread.
 Some styles are symbolic of stories or events that have occurred in the wearer's life.
 If a married woman has unkempt hair, this indicates that someone she is close to, typically her husband, a child, or another relative, has died.
 Other styles may be indicative of age, marital status, or social standing.
 There also exists hairstyles without any meaning that are simply worn for fashion purposes.

 Ibibio tribes and ethnic groups

-The Ibibio are divided into six subcultural groups: Eastern Ibibio or Ibibio Proper; Western Ibibio or Annang; Northern Ibibio or Enyong; Southern Ibibio or Eket; Delta Ibibio or Andoni-Ibeno; and Riverine Ibibio or Efik/Oron.
+The Ibibio are divided into the following subcultural groups: Eastern Ibibio or Ibibio Proper; Western Ibibio or Annang; Northern Ibibio or Enyong; Southern Ibibio or Eket and Riverine Ibibio or Uruan.